Dael-the-Mailman/Dael-the-Mailman/README.md

 ## Mechanical Engineering Major with a Specialization in Controls and Robotics @ UCSD who also likes to program

 About Me:
-- 😁
+- 😁 Self-taught programmer
-- 📚 I'm currently interested in machine learning and robotics
+- 📚 Currently interested in machine learning and robotics
 - 👨‍🎓 Amazon Future Engineering Scholar
 - 👨‍🏭 Have experience as both a lead programmer and programming mentor for local robotics teams
 - 🥅 2023 Goals: